-First there is the temperature check, but this does require a stab to your meat which will allow some juices to flow out, but far less then cutting it open.
-Get out an over safe thermometer and push it halfway through the middle of your steak.
+First, there is the temperature check, but this does require a stab to your meat which will allow some juices to flow out, but far less than cutting it open.
+Get out an oven-safe thermometer and push it halfway through the middle of your steak.
 Keep in mind that your meat will continue to cook an additional 5 degrees once remove from the oven so keep that in mind when your test the temperature, removing the meat about 5 degrees before it reaches the level you want it.

 131°F Medium Rare